Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

 By contrast, no implementation of Houyhnhnm Computing system is available to humans (at the same date), though the ideas may be older.
-This alone make Urbit superior in a non-negligible way;
+This alone make Urbit superior in one, non-negligible, way.
-yet it is in all the other ways that we will examine it.
+Yet, we will hereon examine it in all the _other_ ways.

 Superficially, both Martian and Houyhnhnm Computing provide Orthogonal Persistence.
 But the way they do it is very different.